jludwig75/pwr-manager/README.md

 4. Setup the sending gmail account to "Allow less secure apps" (I used a separate gmail account just for sending so I didn't have to set this on my general use account.
 5. Copy power-schedule.template.json to /etc/pwr-manager/power-schedule.json
 6. Set your desired schedule in /etc/pwr-manager/power-schedule.json.
 See schedule documentation below.
+7. Copy settings.template.json to /etc/pwr-manager/settings.json
+8. Put the plug IP address and notification email address in /etc/pwr-manager/settings.json
-7. Set up a chron job to run apply-output-power-schedule.py hourly as root.
+9. Set up a chron job to run apply-output-power-schedule.py hourly as root.

 Schedule Settings
 ===